(1) Take the minimally interesting set of characters. Take the set X of all binary strings (so just 0s & 1s) of length 6 (why? to be explained later).

 (& this is maybe obvious, but it makes sense energetically for the tertiaries of "hij" to, generally, after losing a line, — orbit either once or forever or something in between, then slow orbit either instantaneously or forever or something in between.) (& notably, their lines are lost in the core horizontally, & along the periphery vertically.) (& notably, "i2" moves up & down, whereas "i3" actually orbits to & from "i".)

 (& jumping around represents other contexts replacing the current context.
-So you could be experiencing "j4" but then there's "c1", & it's either a blackhole coming from outside the observed universe or it's quantum mechanics.) (& parsing this language archetypally?, as in, without following type A nontree edges, you get the archetypal? experience of this physics.) (& this language also seems to show the most archetypal moments to do things like orbiting, slow orbiting, creating or falling into blackholes, etc.) & as an aside, the type A nontree edges leading to & from "c4" & "e4" are the only ones that don't resonate very much with our physics.
+So you could be experiencing "j4" but then there's "c1", & it's either a blackhole coming from outside the observed universe or it's quantum mechanics.) (& parsing this language archetypally?, as in, without following type A nontree edges, you get the archetypal? experience of this physics.) (& this language also seems to show the most archetypal moments to do things like orbiting, slow orbiting, creating or falling into blackholes, etc.) & as an aside, the type A nontree edges leading to & from "c4" & "e4" are the only ones that don't resonate very much with our physics. & there are no stars here.

 WHY 6 DIGITS & NOT 4 OR 8 OR HIGHER? (& FRACTALS) (& MUSIC) (& OTHER NOTABLE MATHEMATICAL OBJECTS)